EvgenyStralenya/ActiveBox/README.md

 # ActiveBox

-Website created without using inline-block and float
+The site was created without the use of flex-box and grid